-Because of the drought disaster faced by many provinces in Thailand, which is more severe than last year’s, the government has set up a water crisis centre.
+Due to the drought disaster affecting many provinces in Thailand, which is more severe than last year’s, the government has established a water crisis centre.

 The centre will be a temporary special command centre until the situation improves.
 This will be operated by the Office of the National Water Resources (ONWR) and “will oversee operations, situational forecasts, management, crisis warnings, and public relations’ (Sangiam, 2020).